The best forensic and pentesting Linux distros make it simple and easy to find weaknesses in your network.

 Perhaps the most well-known pentesting distro, Kali Linux is based on Debian and uses the Xfce desktop.
 It features a customized menu that is divided into numbered categories, which are further broken down into logical sub-categories.
 This arrangement not only simplifies navigation but also makes it easier to find the right tool for the task at hand.

-Unlike distros like BlackArch, Kali Linux doesn’t include each and every pentesting tool out there.
-However its developers, many of whom work as pen testers themselves, assure that the ones it does include have been carefully curated to avoid duplicates and are the best tool for a particular job.
+This is less than half the size of BlackArch's "full" installer.
+Still Kalis developers, many of whom work as pen testers themselves, assure that the ones it does include have been carefully curated to avoid duplicates and are the best tool for a particular job.

 Kali Linux also makes it very easy to roll your own custom Kali-based distro.
 You can use its scripts to customize and tweak all aspects of the distro.
 To help you with the process, the Kali Linux project also has a couple of precooked build recipes to create custom Kali spins.

 Kali Linux is available as an Live installable ISO, an install-only image as well as a netinstall ISO for both 32-bit and 64-bit machines.
 The project also offers images for several ARM-based devices including several Chromebooks, Raspberry Pi, BananaPi and Beaglebone Black.
+Kali images are also available for running in the cloud or a Virtual Machine.

 Perhaps the biggest factor for Kali’s popularity is the project’s ample documentation, both on and off the project’s website.
 Besides the official sources of documentation, you also find various third-party documentation, including books, screencasts and video tutorials all over the Internet.